TL-Gamma/Perform-Chandail/README.md

 * JSON data saving on SD
 * Communication between ESP32 and a mobile app to send JSON data saved

-To simulate communication beetween ESP32 & mobile app, Python programs are used to test the communication

 **For more information see [Documentation](00_Documentation)**
 ## 1.0 First relase and beta test update (24/05/2024)
 **Datalogger directory update**

 Added Datalogger V8 :
 * Enable/Disable JSON Stacking in SD